Popular Subject Areas

 Per the University of Cape Town, 6 HEQF (NQF) credits = 1 U.S. semester credit (1.5 U.S. quarter units).
 Credit transfer is ultimately determined by the students' home universities.
 Students can enroll in a total of 72-90 HEQF (NQF) credits per semester.

 Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 - Course Selection

 Only courses with an 'F' at the end of the course code will be available during the Spring semester.
 Example: HST1000F: History of South Africa.
-Only courses with an 'S' at the end of the course code will be available during the Fall semester.
+Only courses that end with an 'S' are available during the Fall semester.
+Example: POL1005S

 Eligibility for courses may be subject to a placement and/or prerequisites.